wgxcodersdc/organization/leadership-resources/Education/suggested-meeting-types.md

   - Where we pick a topic and invite a speaker to present for us
 12. Conference recap
   - people go to large conferences and talk about lessons learned / we show some recorded talks
+13. Code Review
+  - having prepared ahead of time, one or more members present and walk through (a section of) their code.
+This will allow less experienced coders to learn and experienced coders the space to improve their code.